Case-Insensitive Sorting in SQLite Queries: Collation and Column-Specific Application

 Without matching collation, SQLite may ignore the index, leading to full table scans.

-clause, aligning schema definitions with query requirements, and validating results with test data, developers can achieve reliable case-insensitive sorting in SQLite.
+By methodically applying COLLATE NOCASE to each column in the ORDER BY clause, aligning schema definitions with query requirements, and validating results with test data, developers can achieve reliable case-insensitive sorting in SQLite.
 Understanding the interaction between collation settings, schema design, and query syntax is critical to avoiding partial or inconsistent sorting outcomes.